 Child Projects

-Movicon allows you to structure projects by decentralizing resources in other projects (child) with dynamic relationships, giving you the possibility to distribute your projects.
+Movicon allows you to structure a project by decentralizing resources to other projects, known as Child Projects by creating dynamic Parent-child relationships to allow you to distribute your main project application.

-One project can be associated with many Child projects which can then become Parent projects and have their own Child projects.
-Therefore you can create a true and real dropdown family tree of projects.
+One project can be associated with many Child projects which can also become Parent projects and have their own Child projects in a hierachical tree structure.

 Warning!
-Alarms from Child projects cannot be visualized in the Parent project because the Alarm Window in Parent projects is unable to displayed alarms from Child projects.
-In addition, "Embedded Screen" or "Tab Group" objects can not be used in Parent project screens to display Child project Alarm windows.
+Alarms from Child projects cannot be displayed in the Parent project because the Alarm Window in Parent projects cannot display alarms from Child projects.
+In addition, "Embedded Screen" or "Tab Group" objects cannot be used in Parent project screens to display Child project Alarm windows.
 In this case, Alarm Windows displayed as such in "Embedded Screen" or "Tab Group" objects will remain blank.
-To display alarms of a Child project you will need to open the open the Child project screen containing the Alarm Window.
+To display alarms of a Child project you will need to open the Child project screen containing the Alarm Window.

 Distributed Projects

-The Father Project is provided with all its children's resources internally, without any resource name distinction or duplication, as the name difference is governed by the child project's path.
-Therefore, for instance, a VAR0001 may co-exist in the parent project as well as in the child project because individualized by the project's name and path.
+The Parent Project will be configured to contain all its team members' child project resources internally, without any distinction or duplication of the resources' names which will be established by the path of the individual child project.
+For instance, a VAR0001 may co-exist in both the parent and child projects by being identified by the project's name and path.

 A traditional Project team structure diagram